The space of traces in symmetric monoidal infinity categories: Introduction

 \section{Introduction}

 The trace, originally defined in the context of linear algebra, admits a well-known generalisation to arbitrary symmetric monoidal categories.
-Often the trace can be thought of as measuring `fixed-points' of an endomorphism, most prominently in the case of the stable homotopy category, where it computes the Lefschetz fixed-point number.
-Recently this has been vastly generalised to indexed, relative, and equivariant settings by using bicategories.
-We refer the reader to \cite{PS14} for an introduction to traces from this perspective and further references.
+Often the trace can be thought of as measuring `fixed-points' of an endomorphism, most prominently in the case of the stable homotopy category, where it computes the Lefschetz fixed-point number, as we explain below.
+Recently this has been vastly generalised to indexed, relative, and equivariant settings using bicategories.
+We refer the reader to Ponto and Shulman's paper \cite{PS14} for an introduction to traces from this perspective and further references.

-For bordism categories the trace behaves like the `closing up' operation that sends a braid to the associated link.
-This features prominently in the theory of topological quantum field theories, where it corresponds to taking the so-called `state-sum'.
-See \cite{ST12} for a more detailed discussion.
-This particular example plays an important role in our proof since, by the cobordism hypothesis, bordism categories are the universal setting for taking traces.
+For bordism categories the trace behaves like the `closing up' operation that sends a braid to its associated link.
+In the context of topological quantum field theories this corresponds to taking the so-called `state-sum', see for example Stolz and Teichner's work \cite{ST12}.
+The example of bordism categories plays an important role later since, by the cobordism hypothesis, bordism categories are the universal setting for taking traces.
+This generalises the strategy of To\"en and Vezzosi \cite{TV15}.

-Another example, which highlights the importance of treating trace $\infty$-categorically, is the derived Morita category of ring spectra and bimodules.
-Here the trace is given by topological Hochschild homology (THH) and the higher structure we will observe in our main theorem induces a circle action on THH which we expect to be equivalent to the well-known one.
+Another example, which highlights the importance of treating the trace $\infty$-categorically, is the derived Morita category of ring spectra and bimodules.
+Here the trace is given by topological Hochschild homology (THH).
+We will return to this example in the final section where we show that in this case Theorem \ref{thm:As} induces a circle action on $\op{THH}(R)$ and a $\IZ/n\IZ$-action on $\op{THH}(R; M \ot_R \dots \ot_R M)$.